Contact Faculty: Ryan Hebert

 or call (813) 835-8206.

 Opera Workshop is an auditioned ensemble.
 It is open to vocal performance majors and students enrolled in voice lessons during the semester.
 Individuals will perform in staged ensemble scenes representing various style periods, which will be assigned according to students’ voice type and technical ability.
 This performance class is also designed to do outreach concerts.
 Under the subtitle of the “opera for the community,” this ensemble will perform for museums, schools and public places to fulfill our mission of spreading the beauty of classical music to the community and the University.
 MUS 307, one credit.
-Contact director, Marisa Arzillo.
+Contact director, Robyn Rocklein.